mircuz/fftMPI/README.md

 Then the transpose, for the convolved arrays, is setted up.
 Once again we performe a 1D FFT, followed by transpose and another 1D FFT.

-The final y transposition is performed plane-by-plane on the processor 0, since all the data are already available there for the dealiasing operations.
+The final y transposition is performed plane-by-plane on the processor 0, since all the data are already available there due to de-aliasing operations.

 The results check function is implemented, but turned off since the convolutions take place.
 To use it, just copy the portions of code following the